PrestaShop/docs/src/content/1.7/development/architecture/domain-exceptions.md

     try {
         $editableCategory = $this->getQueryBus()->handle(new GetCategoryForEditing((int) $categoryId));
     } catch (CannotEditCategoryException $e) {
-        // Here we handle the case when category cannot be edited and flash a specific error message.
+        // Here we handle the case when category cannot be edited, like display a specific error message and suggestions to fix it.
         $this->addFlash('error', 'Something went wrong when editing category.');
     } catch (CategoryNotFoundException $e) {
-        // Here we can do specific actions if the user is trying to edit a category that cannot be found.
+        // Here we can do specific actions if the user is trying to edit a category that cannot be found, like redirect to category listing.
         $this->addFlash('error', 'Category cannot be found!');
     }